eunomia-bpf/code-survey/README.md

 ......
 ```

+### run the survey example

+There are two examples to run the survey:

+- [survey/survey_agent.py](survey/survey_agent.py) is a simple script to run the [survey/feature_survey.yml](survey/feature_survey.yml) survey, which works on the feature_commit_details.csv dataset.
+It try to answer questions one at a time.
+- [survey/survey_struct.py](survey/survey_struct.py) is a simple script to run the [survey/commit_survey.yml](survey/commit_survey.yml) survey, which works on the commit_survey.csv dataset.
+It's using struct output and try to answer all questions at once.
+It will also revise the survey result to make it more accurate.

+They are just simple scripts, you can set the `OPENAI_API_KEY` in the `.env` file to run it.

 ## Why LLM?

 LLMs have been proven effective in survey, summarization, and analysis tasks in fields like market research and chemistry.
 With LLMs, we can analyze unstructured data, which traditional methods struggle to handle efficiently.